Graft Wound Care

-PAIN: take 1-2 Tylenols or the prescription pain medication as needed.
-Do not take any aspirin or aspirin-like products for at least 48 hours (unless you are on thinners for a medical condition such as a heart stent or stoke) as these may cause bleeding.
+PAIN: Take 1-2 Tylenol or the prescription pain medication as needed.
+Do not take any aspirin or aspirin-like products for at least 48 hours (unless you are on thinners for a medical condition such as a heart stent or stroke) as these may cause bleeding.
 Minimize alcohol intake for 24 hours.
 Alcohol can increase bruising and may interact with your pain medication.

 BLEEDING: Apply pressure to the area for 15 minutes.
 Time it!
 Repeated “peeking to see if the bleeding is stopped” will only allow the bleeding to continue.
 If the bandage is saturated it may be replaced.

 SWELLING: Use ice packs for 15 minutes at a time, 1-2 times an hour.
-A bag of frozen peas or other vegetable can be used.
+A bag of frozen peas or other vegetables can be used.
 Swelling at the site may take months for final resolution.
 The cold packs are useful for the first day or two.
+Elevating the wound above your heart can also lessen swelling.

 BRUISING: Bruising may take 10-14 days to completely resolve.
 If you develop a hematoma or severe bruising, it may take longer.